Working on Jack-Up Drilling Rig is a Risky Job

 An Offshore Injury Attorney Can Help

 The Willis Law Firm fights for the rights of workers and their families when a maritime accident occurs.
-We have extensive experience handling all types of offshore injury cases, including cases involving jack-up rigs, drillships and other mobile drilling platforms.
-In a majority of these cases a federal statute known as the Jones Act will apply.
-The Jones Act enables injured seamen, including jack-up rig and oil rig workers, to collect maintenance and cure benefits from their employers.
+We have extensive experience handling all types of offshore injury cases, including cases involving jack-up rigs, drillships, and other mobile drilling platforms.
+In a majority of these cases, a federal statute known as the Jones Act will apply.
+The Jones Act enables injured seamen, including jack-up rig and oil rig workers, to collect maintenance and cure benefits of their employers.
 The Act also gives these seamen the right to sue an employer for negligence damages.

 In some cases, the injured person may be a contracted worker who is sent out to the rig to assist with a specific job.
 Even though this individual is not technically employed by the company operating the rig, he may still have a legal claim against the company under the Jones Act.
 For instance, if the individual spends enough time working on the rig he may be considered a “borrowed seaman” under the borrowed servant doctrine and be entitled to Jones Act rights and protection.